Status as of June 2022

 No personal information from the COVID-19 certificates is transmitted by the checking app to the FOITT information systems in accordance with sections 3.1 to 3.3.
 Similarly, there is no local logging of the checked certificates.
 Retrieval for updating the list of signature certificates from the information system as described in section 3.1 and the list of revoked certificates (or their certificate identifiers) as described in section 3.3 may be logged on the server systems of the FOITT for the purpose of maintaining information and service security.
 Technical data about the user's device (e.g. operating system version, app version, IP address, etc.) is transmitted and stored with each retrieval.
 The individual validity checks carried out in the app do not trigger any server requests, as they are performed using the locally cached lists, without any personal data being transmitted.

 Checkers who receive a certificate for checking may not retain it or the information read from it or use it for any purpose other than checking.
+This does not include the storage of the certificate's period of validity in facilities to which only persons with personal authorisation for repeated access have access.
+The person concerned must be duly informed in advance of the nature and scope of the data processing and must expressly consent to it.

 The apps and information systems operated by the FOITT are based on the COVID-19 Act, the COVID-19 Certificates Ordinance and the Epidemics Act.
 The information systems are used to generate, transmit and revoke COVID-19 certificates.
 The sole purpose of the apps and the data processing associated with them is to enable holders of COVID-19 certificates to